 6 Things I Learned From My First Product Management Job

 The last five years have gone fast.
 In a few months, I will celebrate that milestone at Aha! — in that time we have grown exponentially.
-We expanded our team to nearly 100 people, grown to serve over 5,000 customers, and delivered more than 250 major features or improvements.
+We expanded our team to nearly 100 people, grown to serve over 600,000 product builders, and delivered more than 250 major features or improvements.
 While I am looking forward to what is next, I am also reflecting on what was.
 Specifically, my very first role as a product manager more than a decade ago.
 I was working at a SaaS company that served human resources teams.

 I did not realize it at the time, but that early experience was foundational — I learned skills and gained experience that still serve me to this day.

 Product management is the best job in the world.
 You create the future.
 And building products is always challenging and rewarding.
 To do it well, you need to excel in a lot of areas — strategy, vision, leadership, and persuasion to name a few.
 And this is something that takes many years to master.

 This is something our Customer Success teammates at Aha! know well, having worked as product managers in previous roles.
 Prior to joining our team, many led product teams at all different types of organizations, from startups to Fortune 500 companies.